queryluke/masseffect-5e-pdf/completed/appendix-a-armor-sets.md

 Some armore pieces are identified as __Andromeda Only__, meaning these pieces would only be available if you set your campaign in the Andromeda Galaxy.

+## Armor Set List

+The Armor Sets are presented in alphabetical order.

 #### Andromeda Elite Helmet
 *Light head, rare*
 ___